 It has been in the range for a couple of years, but this one came of age when Paul Weller was spotted wearing it.
 Sales shot up and it has been a staple for Maison Kitsune ever since.
 Hence why it has made the best classic bomber jackets round-up.
 That and the fact that I love it.

-A lightweight jacket, it has raglan sleeves, a zip front, two side pockets, the logo on the chest and a ribbed collar, cuffs and hem. £10 for this one.
+A lightweight jacket, it has raglan sleeves, a zip front, two side pockets, the logo on the chest and a ribbed collar, cuffs and hem. £135 in the sale for this one if you are quick.

 8. Fred Perry cord bomber jacket

 I said a second instalment was coming from Fred Perry and here it is.

 To be honest, I could have picked more.
 Do check out the Fred Perry x Miles Kane Houndstooth Bomber Jacket for example, which narrowly missed the cut.
 But I think I prefer this one.

 A cord jacket in a hunting green, it has a touch of the Harrington about it with those pockets, but otherwise is in keeping with the bomber jacket design, not least with collar, cuffs and hem.
 Fred Perry logo, of course. £175 for this.

 I was going to feature the amazing vintage Buco Spectator Sweatshirt by The Real McCoy’s, but I decided that was more a sweatshirt than a jacket.
 This one just about goes the other way.

 Yes, its is made of a melton wool fabric, but at the end of the day, this is a jacket.
 One that should work at this time of the year too.